BIBSYSDEV/nva-entity-settings/README.md

 # nva-entity-settings
-Service for persisting arbitrary data assosiated to any entity with an UUID
+Service for persisting arbitrary data associated with any entity with an UUID.